The Car Connection Jaguar F-Type Overview

 The F-Type ushered in new design themes for Jaguar.
 It sports a high front end—in part to handle European crash regulations—and LED front lighting, with some strong influences of Maseratis and Corvettes of the past.
 The taillights are also LED units, and Jaguar says they're the thinnest shapes that could be manufactured.
 The cockpit has an asymmetric, driver-oriented theme, with the passenger fenced in by a large center-tunnel grab handle—a strong visual cue to the F-Type's dynamic intentions.
-There's a big LCD screen for infotainment displays, but a set of rotary knobs control some secondary functions.
-Not everything's been steered off into touchscreen interfaces.
+There's a big LCD screen for infotainment and settings, while a set of rotary knobs controls some secondary functions.
+Not everything's been steered off into touchscreen interfaces, thankfully.

-The Jaguar F-Type will be offered with three engines at launch.
-Two are supercharged V-6s, both 3.0-liter units, one with 340 horsepower, the other with 380 hp.
-In its slowest form, the F-Type will accelerate to 60 mph in 5.1 seconds.
-But with the top-level 5.0-liter V-8 with supercharging and 495 horsepower, it's capable of 4.2-second 0-60 mph times and a top speed of 186 mph.
+The Jaguar F-Type was offered with three engines at launch.
+Two were supercharged V-6s, both 3.0-liter units, one with 340 horsepower and the other with 380 hp.
+In its slowest form, the F-Type accelerated to 60 mph in 5.1 seconds.
+But with the top-level supercharged 5.0-liter V-8 with 495 hp, it's capable of 4.2-second 0-60 mph times and a top speed of 186 mph.
 A 2.0-liter turbo-4 was added in 2018.

-A bit larger than the intended competition of SLK, Boxster, and Z4, the Jaguar F-Type is about 176 inches long, riding on a wheelbase of 103.2 inches.
-Curb weight of about 3500 pounds is kept low with aluminum construction down to the suspension level--it's all independent, and steering is electric, and there's an adaptive suspension available so that all the F-Type's responses can be controlled from a comfort mode to a sport mode.
+A bit larger than the intended competition of Boxster and the Z4, the Jaguar F-Type is about 176 inches long, riding on a wheelbase of 103.2 inches.
+Curb weight of about 3,500 pounds is kept low with aluminum construction down to the suspension level—it's all independent, and steering is electric.
+There's also an available adaptive suspension that allows the F-Type's responses to be switched from a comfort mode to a sport mode.